quattor/quattor.github.com/_aquilon/configuration.md

     ```

 Once the OS object has been created, it is necessary to create a template associated with it.
+We will **temporarily** create this in the plenary template area normally reserved for templates managed by the database.
+The templates will be moved to their proper location in the next section.
+Create a file called config.pan
+in `/var/quattor/cfg/plenary/$archetype/os/$osname/$osversion`, i.e.
+`/var/quattor/cfg/plenary/web_servers/os/centos/7.x/config.pan`.
+At this stage we will create an empty template:

 Currently, we'll create it in the plenaray template area, `/var/quattor/cfg/plenary`.
 The template
 must be called `config.pan`, under the directory `web_servers/os/centos/7.x` (archetype, osname, osversion).
 At this stage we'll create an empty template: